-- An ArcGIS Server machine licensed as ArcGIS GIS Server and used as a hosting server
+- ArcGIS Server, licensed as ArcGIS GIS Server and configured as the hosting server.

-- ArcGIS Data Store configured as a relational and tile cache data stores
+- ArcGIS Data Store, configured as a relational and tile cache data store.

 The process of installing and configuring an ArcGIS Enterprise base deployment can be done manually or automatically with the use of the ArcGIS Enterprise Builder.
 This topic describes the process for manually installing and configuring the components.
 To install and configure components automatically using a wizard, see an overview of the ArcGIS Enterprise Builder.